sergeiown/Alert_Server/README.md

 - extract the installer from the archive to the selected location;
 - run the `Alert_server_setup.bat` installer.

-The installation will be performed in the location `%userprofile%\Documents\Alert_Server`, during the installation the availability of [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en) will be checked and installed if necessary.
+The installation will be performed in the location `%userprofile%\Documents\Alert_Server`, during the installation the availability of [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en) and [Microsoft .NET Framework 3.5](https://www.microsoft.com/en-us/download/details.aspx?id=21) will be checked and installed or update if necessary.

 Actually installation of the local alarm update server consists of importing the project from the [GitHub](https://github.com/sergeiown/Alert_Server) repository and installing the necessary dependencies and shortcuts in the Start menu.